pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 - Enable Hazelcast client-server model for Pega Platform 8.6 and later.

-- For new deployments, Pega recommends deploying Pega Platform using an external Kafka configuration as a stream service provider to use your own managed Kafka infrastructure.Deployment of stream with external kafka requires Pega Infinity 8.4 or later.
+- For new deployments, Pega recommends deploying Pega Platform using an externalized Kafka configuration as a stream service provider to use your own managed Kafka infrastructure.
+Deployment of stream with externalized Kafka configuration requires Pega Infinity 8.4 or later.

 1. To download the pega.yaml Helm chart to the \<local filepath>\aks-demo, enter: